Alasdair Gray: Writing

 Will Self has called him "a creative polymath with an integrated politico-philosophic vision" and "perhaps the greatest living [writer] in this archipelago today".
 Gray described himself as "a fat, spectacled, balding, increasingly old Glasgow pedestrian".
-In 2019 he won the inaugural Saltire Society Lifetime Achievement Award for his contribution to Scottish literature.
+In 2019, he won the inaugural Saltire Society Lifetime Achievement Award for his contribution to Scottish literature.

-His books are self-illustrated using strong lines and high-impact graphics, a unique and highly recognisable style influenced by his early exposure to William Blake and Aubrey Beardsley, comics, Ladybird Books, and Harmsworth's Universal Encyclopaedia, and which has been compared to that of Diego Rivera.
+His books are often self-illustrated using bold lines and graphic images, a style influenced by his early exposure to comics by William Blake and Aubrey Beardsley, Ladybird Books, and Harmsworth's Universal Encyclopaedia, and which has been compared to that of Diego Rivera.

-He published three collections of poetry; (Note: Old Negatives (1989) ISBN 978-0-224-02656-7, Sixteen Occasional Poems (2000) ISBN 978-0-9538359-0-4, and Collected Verse (2010) ISBN 978-1-906120-53-5) like his fiction, his poems are sometimes-humorous depictions of "big themes" like love, God and language.
+He published three collections of poetry; (Note: Old Negatives (1989) ISBN 978-0-224-02656-7, Sixteen Occasional Poems (2000) ISBN 978-0-9538359-0-4, and Collected Verse (2010) ISBN 978-1-906120-53-5) like his fiction, his poems are sometimes-humorous depictions of "big themes" such as love, God and language.
 Stuart Kelly described them as having "a dispassionate, confessional voice; technical accomplishment utilised to convey meaning rather than for its own sake and a hard-won sense of the complexity of the universe….
 His poetic work, especially when dealing with the relationship, or lack thereof, between the sexes, is memorable and disconcerting in the way only good poetry is."